Credit Score for Apartments: Complete Guide to Rental Checks

 4. Start with share houses:

-• Build 6-12 months rental history
+• Build 6-12 months of rental history

 Building a Strong First Bid